basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 If you are searching for an exhaustive list of style properties we recommend [Mozilla's Developer Platform](https://developer.mozilla.org/en-US/docs/Web/CSS) or [w3schools.com](http://www.w3schools.com/CSS/).
 Some CSS properties are needed quite often, so you should try to memorize them.

-In the above example we have assigned our CSS rule to all div containers but if we want to style specific elements we can use the selectors *id* and *class*.
+In the above example, we have assigned our CSS rule to all div containers but if we want to style specific elements we can use the selectors *id* and *class*.

-As you can see in the example below, IDs are preceded with a hash mark (*#article-1*) and class names are preceded with a period (*.error*).
+As you can see in the example below, IDs are preceded with a hash mark (*#article-1*), and class names are preceded with a period (*.error*).
 You can also use descendant selectors to address nested tags (*.article .warning*).

 *Example:*